MiriamEA/cloud_DevOps/README.md

 # Introduction
+This project describes the process of deploying my [Trading App](github.com/MiriamEA/trading_app)

 What project you will deploy and project GitHub URL (your implementation is preferred) Describe your project at a high level (microserver, psql, java)